MolSSI-Education/python-package-best-practices/_episodes/06-collaboration.md

 ~~~
 {: .bash}

-We will use remotes/upstream/master to keep track of new changes that happen upstream that we do not have in our local master.
+We will use remotes/upstream/main to keep track of new changes that happen upstream that we do not have in our local main.

 # Developing a new feature - creating branches
 We will implement a new element for the webpage.